CodingMilitia/Blog/content/about.md

 Hey folks!

 My name is João Antunes and I'm a tech professional who's always trying to push things forward.
-Software engineer, interested in everything related to the software development process, including the development itself, solutions architecture and technical leadership, as well as more adjacent activities, like promoting technical discussions and knowledge sharing, helping colleagues level up through trainings and learning paths.
+Interested in everything related to the software development process, including the development itself, solutions architecture, as well as other activities, like promoting technical discussions, knowledge sharing and helping colleagues level up.

 I've worked across different projects and industries, developing (micro)services, web applications, IPTV applications and a bunch of other stuff.
-When developing, I've mainly focused on backend systems but always keeping an eye on what's going on in the frontend.
+When developing, I've mainly focused on backend systems but always trying to keep an eye on what's going on in the frontend.

-In terms of tech stack, my main focus over the years has been .NET and C#, but I've worked with other technologies and enjoy trying and learning new things as much as possible.
+In terms of tech stack, my main focus has been .NET and C#, but I've worked with other technologies and enjoy trying and learning new things as much as possible.

+I spend a good amount of time trying to keep up and learn new things, not only to improve on subjects relevant to my day-to-day job, but also exploring subjects that aren’t (at least yet) part of it, so I improve my knowledge breadth, and have a bigger picture view when it’s relevant.

-I have a blog (where you're at) and a YouTube channel (linked below) where I talk about all the subjects around software development.
-I also do some presentations on meetups, conferences and related events.
+I have a blog (where you're at) and a YouTube channel (linked below) where I talk about all things software development.
+I also do occasional presentations at meetups, conferences and related events.

 Big remote work supporter, as I believe the tech industry is in a privileged position to provide the best work-life balance, skipping unneeded commutes and relocations, while also being an example to the other industries.